How To Stop Binge Drinking

 Put simply, binge drinking is drinking too much in a single session.
 The exact definition of ‘too much’ can vary however, and you might be surprised at the levels of alcohol consumption that can be dangerous or deemed problematic.

-Drinking more than this doesn’t necessarily need you to have a serious problem or need rehabilitation, but it does mean the risks associated with alcohol consumption are increased.
+Drinking more than this doesn’t necessarily mean you have a serious problem or need rehabilitation, but it does mean the risks associated with alcohol consumption are increased.

-The NHS defines binge drinking as drinking more than 8 units in a single session for men, and 6 units for women.
-To provide some context, 6 units is the equivalent of 2 large (250ml) glasses of wine while 8 units equals four pints of regular strength beer.
+The NHS defines binge drinking as drinking more than 8 units in a single session for men and 6 units for women.
+To provide some context, 6 units is the equivalent of 2 large (250ml) glasses of wine, while 8 units equal four pints of regular-strength beer.

 Why do people binge drink?